flemingchase/flemingchase.github.io/_pages/about.md

 Cp Space theory, topologies on trees, and classifying generators for Tychonoff spaces.

-Please see some of my posts in the blog section for some of my writings on these topics.

-In 2023, I was awarded a David L. Boren Fellowship through the National Security Education Program.
+In 2023, I was awarded a <a href="https://www.borenawards.org/">David L. Boren Fellowship</a> through the National Security Education Program.
 I spent the 2023-2024 academic year studying the Korean language at Sogang University's Korean Language Education Center in Seoul, South Korea.